joshcanhelp/josh-to-11/content/post/77-path-forward-how-josh-can-help-plans-and-approaches-building-a-new-web-site-from-scratch.md

 wpid: 619
 ---

-# Path forward: How Josh Can Help Plans and Approaches Building a New Web Site from Scratch

 I was contacted recently be someone who was curious what it was like to work with me.
 My first reaction was “it’s great to work with me” but I quickly realized that she was looking for something a bit more substantial.
 When I create a website, I have a plan but it might be good to share this with everyone who is curious about what goes into building a web site from scratch.